Tatoeba/tatoeba2/README.tatovm.md

 - Install the requirements above.

-- Fork the [tatoeba2 repository](https://github.com/Tatoeba/tatoeba2) and clone a local copy from a terminal.
-Windows users can run Git Bash (which comes with Git for Windows).
-If you are not sure about how to do this, [here is a guide](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
+- Fork the [tatoeba2 repository](https://github.com/Tatoeba/tatoeba2).
+If you already have a fork, make sure it is synched.
+Otherwise, clone a local copy of it and setup the upstream remote.
+If you are unsure about how to do any of this, refer to [this guide](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
+Replace `octocat/Spoon-Knife` with `Tatoeba/tatoeba2`, and when the guide says "Open Terminal", Windows users can run Git Bash (which comes with Git for Windows).

-- If you need to use a proxy, follow the instructions in `README.proxy.md`.
+- If you need to use a proxy, follow the instructions in [README.proxy.md](https://github.com/Tatoeba/tatoeba2/blob/dev/README.proxy.md).

+- Make sure your current working directory is the location your fork.
+You should see a file called `Vagrantfile` in the current directory.

 - Run this command to download and start up the Tatoeba VM.
 Please be patient, it takes a while.